ysyk2021/how-to-improve-your-problem-solving-skills-smart-strategies-for-making-better-decisions/src/chapter-10-2.md

-# Strategies for Identifying Opportunities to Practice Problem Solving

 In our journey towards improving problem-solving skills, it is essential to recognize and seize opportunities that allow us to practice and enhance our abilities.
 Whether it's in our personal or professional lives, the more we engage with problem-solving scenarios, the better equipped we become at finding effective solutions.